aelithron/nowordchat/README.md

 </div>

 ## Usage
 Go to [noword.nova.hackclub.app](https://noword.nova.hackclub.app) and start messaging!
-You will get a random profile picture, which should persist.
+You will get a random profile emoji, which should persist.
 The app doesn't require log-in, as it is meant to be simple to use.